 - Using numbers to hide real-world, mass suffering (and immorality).

 - Equilibrium is not truly equal.

 - Means testing kills poor people.

 - MMT allows inner thought.
 Mainstream economics doesn’t.

-Other economic schools of thought
+Other economic schools of thought (and non-economics)

 - The Nobel prize in economics is no Nobel at all (written by Ben Szioli)